-Citizens and other stakeholders will be given an opportunity for reasonable and timely access to information and a period for submitting comments relating to this CDBG-MIT AP and any ensuing substantial amendments.
-Publication of the AP, public comment and substantial amendment criteria is located on the OCD website.
+The state confirms that citizens and other stakeholders were given an opportunity for reasonable and timely access to information and a period for submitting comments relating to this CDBG-MIT AP.
+Publication of the draft AP, public comment and substantial amendment criteria is located on the OCD's website.

-The state is committed to providing access to the AP and programs detailed within to all its citizens.
+The state is committed to providing meaningful access to the AP and programs detailed within to all its citizens.
 These efforts include special consideration for those with limited English proficiency (LEP) and persons with disabilities.
-The AP and substantial amendments will be translated into Spanish to reach the LEP populations within grant-eligible areas.
-Citizens with disabilities or those who need technical assistance can contact the OCD office for assistance:
+The AP is translated into Spanish to reach the LEP populations within granteligible areas.
+Citizens with disabilities or those who need technical assistance have been informed to contact the OCD office for assistance through several avenues made available:

-- Telephone, voice 225-219-9600 or LA Relay Service 711;
+- o Telephone, voice 225-219-9600 or LA Relay Service 711;

-- Email at ocd@la.gov; or
+- o Email at ocd@la.gov; or

-- Mail to:
+- o Mail to: